moffenzeefmodular/GMO/README.md

 What is a [Møffenzeef](https://nl.wikipedia.org/wiki/Moffenzeef)?

 What's with the "Ø?"
-It løøks cøøl.
-Get øver it.
+It løøks cøøl, get øver it.

 #Credits